cmu-sei/crucible/docs/blueprint/index.md

 #### Template Feature
 *Hotspot 8:*

-Checkbox used to identify and/or assign which MSELs should be a Template.
+Checkbox used to identify and/or assign which MSELs should be a template.

 ### MSEL Definition